 Technicians who are certified by and in good standing with a regulatory organization elsewhere in Canada may be eligible for certification in Alberta if certified technicians in the 2 jurisdictions have similar responsibilities and competencies.
 To do this, they must complete a transfer form and pay the associated fee.
 For detailed information about transfer requirements, see ASET.
-For more information, see What if I am already certified in another province or territory? and the Alberta regulatory organization below.
+For more information, see What if I am already certified in another province or territory in Canada? and the ASET website.

-To learn about the certification process for internationally educated technicians, see Mechanical Engineering Technician Certification Process (PDF) on AlbertaCanada.com.
+To learn about the certification process for internationally educated certified technicians, see Mechanical Engineering Technician Certification Process.

 The Association of Science and Engineering Technology Professionals of Alberta (ASET)